-The Idaho State Bar welcomes persons with disabilities to use the services of the Bar, including taking the Idaho Bar Examination.
+The Idaho State Bar ("Bar") welcomes persons with disabilities to use the services of the Bar, including taking the Idaho Bar Examination.
 Reasonable testing accommodations will be made for qualified applicants with disabilities.
 The offices of the Bar are fully accessible, as are the locations of the bar exam.
 The Bar Examination is a timed examination administered over two days in a quiet environment.
-Applicants are allowed to use small foam earplugs, which are provided by the Idaho State Bar.
+Applicants are allowed to use small foam earplugs, which are provided by the Bar.
 Applicants may leave the testing area to stretch and use the restrooms.
-The first exam day consists of six essay questions to be answered in a three hour morning session.
-The afternoon session consists of two performance test questions to be answered in a three hour session.
-The second day consists of 200 multiple choice questions answered on a computer grid sheet; 100 answered in each three hour session.
-The Idaho State Bar is a “public entity” covered by the Americans with Disabilities Act (“ADA”).
+The first exam day consists of six essay questions in a three-hour morning session.
+The afternoon session consists of two performance test questions to be answered in a three-hour session.
+The second day consists of 200 multiple choice questions answered on a computer grid sheet; 100 answered in each three-hour session.
+The Bar is a “public entity” covered by the Americans with Disabilities Act (“ADA”).

-It is the policy of the Idaho State Bar (“Bar”) to administer the bar examination and all other services of this office in a manner that does not discriminate against qualified applicants with disabilities.
-A qualified applicant with a disability who is otherwise eligible to take the bar examination, but who cannot demonstrate under standard testing conditions that he/she possesses the knowledge and skills to be admitted to the Idaho State Bar, may request reasonable testing accommodations.
+It is the policy of the Bar to administer the bar examination and all other services of this office in a manner that does not discriminate against qualified applicants with disabilities.
+A qualified applicant with a disability who is otherwise eligible to take the bar examination, but who cannot demonstrate under standard testing conditions that he/she possesses the knowledge and skills to be admitted to the Bar, may request reasonable testing accommodations.

 Please see Idaho Bar Commission Rule 214

-All requests for reasonable testing accommodations must be submitted on the following forms prescribed by the Board.
+All requests for reasonable testing accommodations must be submitted on the following forms.
+Some of the forms may not be applicable depending on the nature of your condition or the history of your accommodations.
 These forms, along with complete information for this process, are available in PDF format.

 Please print the following: